Downhole Stratigraphic and Geophysical Logs in Missouri

 Downhole Stratigraphic and Geophysical Logs

 The map-based interface contains approximately 4,100 individual logs.
 The oldest information available is from 1939, representing approximately 75 years of stratigraphic and geophysical downhole information.
 Users of this interface are accessing the same stratigraphic and geophysical downhole information accessible to MGS staff.
-Additionally, visitors may locate oil and gas permits by accessing map-based interface.
+Additionally, visitors may locate oil and gas permits by accessing this map-based interface.

 Published November 2014.
 Blue tint indicates counties in which non-confidential log files are available.
-Click on the map for detailed information and to access available logs.
+Click on the map below for detailed information and to access available logs.